JemmyChen0221/cse15l-lab-reports/Lab Report 1 - Remote Access and Filesystem.md

 And of course, we have to say `yes` to finish setting up.

 Then it will ask you for your password, **it is normal that your typing did not reflect on the screen, just press enter when you are done typing**, if you are having trouble logging in, refer back to [[TUTORIAL] How to Reset your Password](https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit).
+If you tuped your password wrong/mistyped your password, dont worry!
+The same thing will pops up and ask your password again!

 If everything goes right, you should see this page.